Geometric Constraints in Deep Learning Frameworks: A Survey: Learning Geometric Representations

-Xu et al. \cite{xu2021self} propose using data augmentation as a regularization technique.
-Instead of optimizing the regular loss function with ground truth depth estimates, they propose \textit{data-augmentation consistency loss} by contrasting data augmentation depth estimates with non-augmented depth estimates.
-Specifically, given the non-augmented input images $I_{non-aug}$ and augmented input images $I_{aug}$ of the same view, the difference between the estimated augmented ($\hat{D}_{aug}$) and non-augmented ($\hat{D}_{non-aug}$) depth maps are minimized.
-Eq. \ref{eq:data-aug-loss} shows the mathematical formulation of data augmentation consistency loss, $\mathcal{L}_{augmentation}$, used in \cite{xu2021self}.
-Where $M_{non-aug}$ denotes an unoccluded mask under data-augmentation transformation.
+where $M_{non-aug}$ denotes an unoccluded mask under data-augmentation transformation.
+This formulation also helped with cluttered backgrounds and texture-less regions.
 Xu et al. \cite{xu2021self} \textit{cross-view masking} augmentation to simulate occlusion hallucination in multi-view situations by randomly generating a binary crop mask to block out some regions on reference view.
 The mask is then projected to other views to mask out corresponding areas in source views.
-They also used \textit{gamma correction} to adjust the illuminance of images, \textit{random color jitter}, \textit{random blur} and \textit{random noise} addition in the input images.
+They also used \textit{gamma correction} to adjust the illuminance of images, \textit{random color jitter}, \textit{random blur} and additive \textit{random noise} in the input images.
 All these data-augmentation methods do not affect camera parameters.
-In Sec.
-TODO, we present a potential set of transformations that can be utilized for data augmentation without impacting the camera parameters in MVS frameworks.